PrettyLittleThing: Collaborations

 PrettyLittleThing launched a collection in June 2020 with proceeds donated to The Solutions Not Punishment Collaborative (SNaP Co), a Black trans-led organisation aimed at transforming material realities for Black transgender people.
 June 2020 also saw the launch of a second collaboration with Saweetie, with all proceeds going to Black Lives Matter.
 In September 2020 PrettyLittleThing launched their second collaboration with UK Love Island star Molly-Mae Hague.
 October 2020 saw the brand team up and collaborate with entrepreneur Jordyn Woods.

 In November 2020, PrettyLittleThing released their collaboration with Lil Kim.

 November also saw the brand launch their homeware collection with PLT Home.

 In December 2020, Teyana Taylor was announced as Creative Director.

 January 2021, saw the launch of PrettyLittleThing x Teyana Taylor.
-PrettyLittleThing also had a brand deal with Social media influencer, Mahek Bukhari, during this time.

 In August 2021, they announced Molly-Mae Hague as their new Creative Director.
 Molly-Mae has since stepped down from the role to prioritise her life as a mother, which was announced in June 2023.

 In 2022, PrettyLittleThing launched its marketplace which allows customers to re-sell their old clothes.
 In September 2022, PrettyLittleThing announced UK Love Island cast member Indiyah Polack as their newest Brand Ambassador.
 Polack has since been a prominent face of the PrettyLittleThing brand.

 In September 2023, the firm launched a worldwide campaign with supermodel Naomi Campbell.

+With the rebrand in March 2025, PrettyLittleThing teamed with Elsa Hosk who was the face of the launch.

+Since rebrand, PrettyLittleThing have continued to team with influencer talent including edits with Tia Lineker (June 2025) and fashion muse, Leonie Hanne who was the face of their partywear collection.

+July 2025 saw Alexandra Saint Mleux, partner of Charles Leclerc wearing PrettyLittleThing at the British Grand Prix.